IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 export class ThemeChooserSampleComponent implements OnInit {
     // Provide a reference to the themes classes public THEME: typeof THEME = THEME;
-    // Provide a reference to the wrapper class with a default value public wrapper = THEME.LIGHT;
+    // Bind the host element class with the themes class and set a default value
+    @HostBinding("class")
+    public themesClass: THEME = THEME.LIGHT;
     ...
-    // Provide a function that manipulates the the wrapper class reference public selectTheme(theme: THEME) {
+    // Provide a function that manipulates the the class reference public selectTheme(theme: THEME) {
-        this.wrapper = theme;
+        this.themesClass = theme;
     }
     ...